ramigs/nuxt-fauna-article/nuxt-fauna.md

 touch data.json
 ```

-Using the format shown above, add an array of repos that will be written to
+Using the format above, add an array of repos that will be written to Fauna's
-Fauna's database.
-You can either use the same file I've used or tweak it to
+database.
+You can either use the same file I've used or tweak it to feature your
-feature your favorite projects.
+favorite projects.

 Make sure the `simpleIconsName` value exists in the Simple Icons collection.
 You
 can use the search feature on the [website](https://simpleicons.org/) to get the